 Dental implants have been around for over 40 years now and have an exceptional success rate of over 95 per-cent.
 This is due to the detailed screening process that we adhere to, which helps us understand your candidacy for implants.
 If any treatment procedures are required prior to starting the surgery, such as bone graft, we will discuss it with you.
 During the entire treatment process, we will thoroughly monitor your health condition, which almost completely eliminates the risks involved.

 This is absolutely untrue.
 Caring for implants is as easy as maintaining optimum oral hygiene by brushing and flossing regularly.
 It would be advisable not to eat hard foods, such as nuts, candies, ice cubes, etc., as they can damage the implants.
 Even better, the implant would not sustain cavities, as it doesn't have any organic material such as enamel, dental pulp, etc. Also, dental-grade ceramic is highly resistant to staining, making it look as good as new for many years.

-Please get in touch with us through online consultation or by calling us, and we'll guide you further.
+Please get in touch with Dentist in Frederick MD, through online consultation or by calling us, and we'll guide you further.